 You’re here not only to achieve your nonprofit’s mission, but to give donors the chance to participate through giving.

 And in giving, they feel like they’re fulfilling a greater purpose in life.

 Recently, I watched a TED talk by Michael Norton called “How to Buy Happiness“.

 In the talk, Michael Norton discusses a series of studies and social experiments he and his team conducted that showed people actually experience great happiness when they spend money on others versus on themselves.

-In one experiment, they handed envelopes of money to students on a college campuses.
+In one experiment, they handed envelopes of money to students on a college campus.
 The recipients were told they should spend the money (either $5 or $20) by the end of that day either on themselves—to cover a bill or expense or get themselves a gift—or on others, a gift for someone or a donation to charity.

-The result were remarkable.
+The results were remarkable.
 The people who spent the money on themselves that day weren’t any happier that evening, but the people who spent it on others were.
 The amount of money, $5 or $20, didn’t matter at all.
 It was only how people spent it that made them happier.

 The world needs more joy.
 It may sound cheesy, but it’s true.

 It’s a privilege to be a part of an industry that is here not only to make the world a better place, but is able to bring happiness to its supporters.